SylviaOne/Repo-hub/README.md

-## Did you hear about the guy who invented Lifesavers?
-They say he made a mint.
+## Hear about the new restaurant called Karma?
+There’s no menu: You get what you deserve.